 There is an energetic debate happening within the cancer community as to whether or not cancer is a genetic or a metabolic disease.
 I believe that understanding the origins of the uncertainty provides a way for cancer patients to gain a better insight into how their bodies are malfunctioning.
 Cancer is a disease so complex that doctors don’t even try to explain it, but that can leave patients confused, frightened and disempowered, and that’s never a good thing.

 So, although there is no question that cancer is a disease with a genetic component, some researchers are starting to look for other avenues of research.
 There are exciting developments in immunotherapy, exploiting the immune system’s ability to flag the presence of cancer cells, and allowing precise targeting.
-And there is renewed focus on the ‘Warburg effect’.
+And there is renewed focus on the ‘Warburg effect’ – a theory of cancer that suggests it’s origin is entirely metabolic, caused by a lack of oxygen in the first place and exacerbated by a lack of key nutrients, along with metabolic toxins and cellular stress.
+By the time all these strains of research join up there’s no doubt we will have a much better understanding of the disease.

 Only a small percentage of cancers are caused by inheritance of faulty genes, and some by DNA damage and viral assault, but we are told that the majority are lifestyle related.
 Indeed, Dr Paul Clayton published a study of lifestyle and nutrition in the Victorian era showing that, even though cancer diagnosis tended to occur at later stages, survival tended to be better, concluding that there is something about our modern lifestyle that uniquely accelerates the disease.